-UNHCR has Refugee Status Determination (RSD) projects in Hargeisa, Somaliland and Garowe, Puntland, catering to the immediate protection needs of asylum-seekers and refugees.
-The RSD staffing capacity in Garowe was strengthened in 2007 to enable an increase in RSD capacity.
+UNHCR has Refugee Status Determination (RSD) projects in Hargeisa, Somaliland, and Garowe, Puntland, catering to the immediate protection needs of asylum-seekers and refugees.
+The RSD staffing in Garowe was strengthened in 2007 to enable an increase in RSD capacity.
 In a Memorandum of Understanding concluded between UNHCR and the Refugees Affairs Commission (RAC) of the Puntland Ministry of the Interior in late 2006, RAC undertook to conduct the registration and documentation of asylum-seekers while UNHCR agreed to conduct the actual refugee status determinations.
 The status of the operation in Garowe is in some question following the already mentioned attack on UNHCR's principal determination officer there on 5 April 2008.

 In Somaliland, in March 2006, the Refugee Eligibility Committee (REC) of the Ministry of Interior suspended registration of new asylum-seekers on the instructions of the President following a surge in asylum applications, primarily from Ethiopian highlanders.
 Following extensive discussions, the Minister nominated a new REC in October 2006 which, for the first time, included two women.
 As of the end of 2007, REC had not resumed registration despite UNHCR putting in place the necessary measures to allow REC to discharge its functions.
-Through a system of identification and referral for registration and accelerated RSD processing, however, a system for responding to particularly vulnerable cases has been established.
+Recently, however, REC and UNHCR signed a Memorandum of Understanding which may assist in resolving some of these longstanding issues.
+Through a system of identification and referral for registration and accelerated RSD processing, a system for responding to particularly vulnerable cases has been established.